pkgamma/pkgamma.com/README.md

 Simply push the local updates to the [git repo](https://github.com/pkgamma/pkgamma.com) and Netlify will updates it automatically.

+## Add page redirects

+Add redirect rules in the `_redirect` file in root.
+See [Netlify documentation](https://www.netlify.com/docs/redirects/) for details.

 Last (or first) updated on Dec 23rd, 2018 (third day of Winter Break).